🚀 Big News: Socket Acquires Coana to Bring Reachability Analysis to Every Appsec Team.Learn more

 Why?

 The idea came to mind as I was working on a complete LS_COLORS setup with a corresponding ranger theme.
 But making a separate theme for ranger to mimic a massive LS_COLOR setup is rather stupid.
 File managers should parse LS_COLORS as default rather than implement their own themes.
 This became an itch that I kept scratching until I could happily replace ranger two weeks later.
+But, coding RTFM based on the old curses library was clumsy, inefficient and painful.
+So I decided to create rcurses - a complete curses library written from scratch in pure Ruby - and from v5 and onwards, RTFM is based completely on this modern curses implementation.

 How?

 RTFM is a two-pane file manager.
 You navigate in the left pane and the content of the selected item (directory or file) is shown in the right pane.
-The right pane is also used to show information such as the currently tagged items, your (book)marks, output from commands, etc.
+The right pane is also used to show information such as the currently tagged items, your (book)marks, output from commands, error messages, etc.

 When you start RTFM, you can supply a directory path as an argument to let RTFM start up in that directory.
+When you exit it exits into the current RTFM directory.

 Installation

-You can install RTFM by coloning this repo and put the file rtfm in your "bin" directory.
-Or you can simply run gem install rtfm-filemanager.
+You can install RTFM by cloning this repo and put the file rtfm in your "bin" directory.
+If you do, you need to install rcurses first.

 There are two basic prerequisites needed: x11-utils and xdotool.
 On Ubuntu these would be installed via apt install x11-utils xdotool.